watarus/fhevm-hardhat-template/docs/trustless-matching.md

 ### @param

+- user Address of the registered user
+- voter Address of the voter
+- target Address of the vote target
+- user1 Address of the first user
+- user2 Address of the second user
 - target The user to vote for
 - encryptedVote The encrypted boolean vote (true = like, false = pass)
 - inputProof The input proof for the encrypted vote